 noun, someone who gives advice

-Our school has got adviser who can help you with choosing the best college.
+Our school has got an adviser who can help you with choosing the best college.

-Correct spelling, explanation: this form is more popular in whole English-speaking world.
+Correct spelling, explanation: this form is more popular in the whole English-speaking world.

 Correct spelling, explanation: this form is more common as a job title in American English, but in any other field adviser wins the battle.